simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 - Models
 - Elements
 - Attributes
 To get started, create your own database in the tool of your choice—whether it's Excel, Airtable, or another solution.
-The key is to maintain the table naming conventions as described later.

-**3. A engine to create IDS files to check the dataquality automatically.**
-We believ that there should not be any requirment that can't be checked.
-Therfore you can create for every defined model and project Phase an IDS.

-**4. A starting point for a pragmatic element plan to start working with**